usdoj-crt/beta-ada/_pages/_resources/telehealth-guidance.md

 ---
 title: "Guidance on Nondiscrimination in Telehealth: Federal Protections to Ensure Accessibility to People with Disabilities and Limited English Proficient Persons"
-description: "This guidance explains how algorithms and artificial intelligence can lead to disability discrimination in hiring."
+description: "This guidance explains how various federal laws require making telehealth accessible to people with disabilities and limited English proficient persons."
 permalink: /resources/telehealth-guidance/
 redirect_from:
   - /telehealth_guidance.pdf/